openstack-infra/openstackweb/README.md

 Included in this repository are:

 Third Party:
-- The Silverstripe CMS v 3.1.x (for easy of deployment)
+- The Silverstripe CMS v 3.1.x (via Composer, for easy of deployment)

 WHAT'S NOT INCLUDED
 - Images - You'll note many missing images throughout the site.
 This is due to one of the following: trademark restrictions (see above), copyright restrictions, OpenStack sponsors, file size restrictions.

-REQUIREMENTS FOR DEPLOYING OPENSTACK.ORG
+REQUIREMENTS FOR DEPLOYING

-To run the openstack.org website, the server environment needs:
+To run, the server environment needs:
 - Apache 1.3 or greater
 - PHP 5.2.0 or greater
 - MySQL 5.0 or greater

 INSTALLATION

-openstack.org website uses composer (https://getcomposer.org/) to manage all dependencies
+The project uses composer (https://getcomposer.org/) to manage all dependencies

 to install run following commands